 Sing Karaoke

-Ninja Karaoke is found within the Las Vegas Arts District and uniquely offers a number of themed rooms that can be rented out by groups of between 6 and 40 people.
+Ninja Karaoke is found within the Las Vegas Arts District and uniquely offers several themed rooms that can be rented out by groups of between 6 and 40 people.
 Themes include sumo wrestling, Little Tokyo, anime, and a ninja dojo room among others.

 On the topic of vintage Vegas memorabilia, Spinetti’s Gaming is chock-full of historic casino artifacts.